SquareBracketAssociates/LearningOOPWithPharo/Chapters/TinyChat/TinyChat.md

 ### The Chat server

 The core of the server is based on the Teapot REST framework.
 It supports the sending and receiving of messages.
-In addition this server keeps a list of messages that it communicates to clients.
+In addition, this server keeps a list of messages that it communicates to clients.

 #### TCServer class creation